-The route of more than 1 kilometer is made by an illuminated concrete path that takes you through the different galleries where some of the cave's findings are shown.
-There are schedules to visit the caves: the guided tours are in Spanish, English and French through an audio that is sincerely heard fatal and contributes little.
+The route of more than 1 kilometer is made by an illuminated concrete path that takes you through the different galleries where some of the findings of the cave are displayed.
+There are schedules to visit the caves: the guided tours are in Spanish, English and French through an audio that honestly sounds terrible and contributes little.

 It will be that I am very well used to other types of caves, but the visit to the Balankanche caves disappointed me.
 A small museum site in the tourist parador at the entrance gives a little light on the history of the place.

-The Balankanche caves (jaguar priest's throne) It owes its name to its main gallery, where 29 censers, metates and miniature dishes were found, as well as jewelry and pottery offerings.
+All the Balankanche caves (throne of the jaguar priest) owes its name to its main gallery, where 29 miniature censers, metates and plates were found, as well as jewelery and ceramic offerings.